© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen y Faerdre Castle Mound is a scheduled monument protected by Cadw under reference DE006.
 View the official record →

-Tomen y Faerdre is a motte and bailey earthwork situated in Denbighshire, Wales, representing a form of military fortification common in the eleventh and twelfth centuries.
+Tomen y Faerdre Castle Mound is a motte dating from the Norman period, located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE006.

 Tomen y Faerdre Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen y Faerdre Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE006.